 Apart from Robux, monthly subscribers receive benefits such as store discounts, increased returns when reselling items, or the ability to trade items with other users.

 Most of the revenue Roblox generates comes in the form of Robux sales.
-According to the firm’s S-1 filing, the average lifetime for a paying user is 23 months.
+According to the firm’s S-1 filing, the average lifetime of a paying user is 23 months.

 Roblox partners up with various brands, ranging from Marvel to Lego, that in turn promote their products and services on the platform.